-• being over friendly with children,
+- being over friendly with children,

-- having favourites, - taking photographs of children on their mobile phone, contrary to school policy, - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or, - humiliating pupils.
+- having favourites,

+- taking photographs of children on their mobile phone, contrary to school policy,

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or,

+- humiliating pupils.

 The Trust's policy for managing allegations will be followed in line with statutory guidance from KCSIE.
-Low Level concerns will be sent to the Head Teacher for a decision on whether or not this is a low level and whether or not this should be shared with the LADO and the CEO.
-All allegations low level or not should be recorded carefully using the schools' own systems, including any actions that need to be taken.
-The Head Teacher should also decide how and when to speak to the member of staff.
+Low Level concerns will be sent to the headteacher for a decision on whether or not this is a low level and whether or not this should be shared with the LADO and the DCEO.
+All allegations whether low level or not should be recorded carefully using the schools' own systems, including any actions that need to be taken.
+The headteacher should also decide how and when to speak to the member of staff.
+The headteacher will then ensure that an investigation is undertaken so that due process is followed.
+This will be recorded and stored securely using the school's agreed systems.